 Choosing a Ryokan

-Kinosaki has approximately 30 ryokan, ranging from large resort-style hotels to intimate 8-room traditional inns.
+Kinosaki has around 70 ryokan and inns, ranging from large resort-style hotels to intimate 8-room traditional inns.
 All include two meals (kaiseki dinner and Japanese breakfast); all provide yukata, geta, and the soto-yu pass.

 Price tiers: